ckjpdx/tiny-anthems/README.md

   - [ ] player that fires confetti
   - [ ] ...and cassette with song name on it in "marker" font
   - [ ] ...which initiates blob download onClick
-- [ ] breakpoint styles for tablet and desktop

 ### Bugs
 none yet!